kalley/estrange/README.md

 # estrange 🌀

-A simple CLI tool for daily creative exercises.
-Get a random prompt, estrange yourself from routine thinking, track your creative growth over time.
+A CLI tool for daily creative disruption.
+Receive unexpected prompts, surrender to strangeness, witness your creative patterns emerge over time.

 ## Why?

-Creative thinking is like a muscle - it gets stronger with regular exercise.
-But work creativity often comes with constraints and expectations. `estrange` gives you a space for unconstrained creative exploration, one prompt at a time.
+Routine thinking creates invisible walls. `estrange` disrupts these patterns through daily creative disruption - one unexpected prompt at a time.
+It's not about producing brilliant ideas (though you might).
+It's about keeping your mind flexible and surprising.

 ## Installation